dwainscheeren/dwains-lovelace-dashboard/docs/information/update.md

 * **Added devices view on the homepage, now you can switch between rooms and devices direct from the homepage!**
 * **Added new Black and White themes, check them out! :D**
 * **Changed the way HACS plugins are loaded with the new `/hacsfiles/` path, make sure you are at least running HACS 0.22!!**
+* **Made theme compatible with HA 0.107^**
+* Added new `dwains-weather-card` for weather information in the header on the homepage on desktop/tablet.
+* Changed `custom:cover-slider-card` to `custom:dwains-cover-card`.
+* Made theme compatible with HA 107.
 * Added more info dialog on click of item on All sensors & All batteries page.
 * Fixed bug with Android app not showing sidebar on swipe from left.
 * Fixed bug Show brightness value only when it is supported on room page (@joyka).